CarletonComputerScienceSociety/friend-zoner/README.md

 # FriendZoner

-FriendZoner is a bot made for shuffling users in rooms for CCSS Speed Frinding events.
+FriendZoner is a bot made for shuffling users in rooms for CCSS Speed Friending events.

 ## run bot